Your money-making expert. Financial journalist, TV and radio personality.

 TikTok has been the latest social media trend and is rapidly growing with over 800,000 logins every month.
 Although TikTok doesn’t currently have any direct money-making features, one of the key ways people are earning from it is by pushing their TikTok followers onto their other social media platforms, where they are able to make money.
 Some other users have even been organising sponsorship deals for things like wearing branded clothing or appearing at particular events in their videos.

-At the moment most influencers using TikTok are compiling it as part of a general package rather than making lots of money off of it directly.
-Although only a few months ago TikTok announced its Creator Marketplace, coming later this year.
-When this is live it’ll be a site in which users can connect with advertisers to collaborate on marketing opportunities.
+At the moment, most influencers using TikTok are compiling it as part of a general package rather than making lots of money off of it directly.
+Although only a few months ago TikTok announced its Creator Marketplace.
+It’s a site in which users can connect with advertisers to collaborate on marketing opportunities.

 Instagram is a huge contributor to people making money on social media, with over 90% of influencer marketing campaigns involving the app.

 Instagram has the ability to change your personal page into a business profile.
 When you do this you get to view insights into engagement with your posts and stories, and also get the ability to set up an Instagram shop.

 Instagram’s shoppable features allow businesses to tag products that are available for sale and allows customers to purchase them directly within the app.

 On an Instagram business profile you need to include:

 The easiest way to run ads is by promoting posts you’ve already shared on Instagram.
 Simply select the post you want to boost and hit ‘promote’.